Amazon Web Services flow logs¶

 - AWS S3 bucket containing flow logs

-- The VPC(s) you want to monitor need to be configured to send Flow Logs to this S3 bucket;
+The VPC(s) you want to monitor need to be configured to send flow logs to this S3 bucket.
+Plixer Scrutinizer can ingest from multiple S3 buckets.
+Flow logs will be deleted from the S3 bucket as Plixer Scrutinizer collects them.

 - AWS ID and secret with full access permission to the S3 bucket containing your logs.

 - The region that hosts the S3 bucket.

 - Navigate to the Admin > Settings > AWS Flow Logs S3 page.

-- Click “Add” to create a new Flow Log source in Scrutinizer.
+- Click “Add” to create a new flow log source in Plixer Plixer Scrutinizer.
 Each row in the interface will appear as a separate exporter with the name provided in the next step.

 - Provide a unique name for the Flow Log source.

 - Select the collector that will communicate with AWS to receive data for this bucket.

 - Enter the bucket name, region, ID, and Secret.